bwsw/cloudstack-ui/docs/source/CSUI-Firewall.rst

 .. figure:: _static/Firewall_AddRules.png
    :scale: 70%

-To delete rules, please, click Delete icon in the list.
+To delete rules, please, click the Delete icon in the list.
 The rule will be deleted from the security group.

 .. figure:: _static/Firewall_DeleteRules.png
    :scale: 70%